william590y/blog/_drafts/tensors.md

 > a tensor is an object that transforms like a tensor.

 When I was first trying to learn General Relativity, I was frustrated by the lack of intuition I had when working with tensors.
-The vast majority of resources on this topic on the internet are often either far too theoretical to approached by beginners or lack motivation for why objects that these are physical.
+The vast majority of resources on this topic on the internet are often either far too theoretical for beginners or lack motivation for why objects that these are physical.
 My goal with this post is to make tensors appear as natural and motivated generalizations of vector spaces and explain why they are ubiquitous in our best theories of physics.

 <p style="text-align: center;">⁂</p>